Skyller360/cli-react-components/README.md

 `?
 In which folder do you want to create it ? (src): src/components`

+You can also do it in one line:

+`crc Hello scss src/components`

 #### Result :

 A directory named as the component name you've chosen will be created.